spartrekus/prboom-net-contrib/README.md

 #PRBOOM Map DESIGN - Tutorial

-Unpack Eureka and load load the wad's (map) with Eureka.
+Unpack Eureka to load the tutorial maps, and load the wad's (map) with prboom (argument -file).